pagkly/Zed/Investopedia/Investing/Emerging Industry.md

 ## Barriers to Entry

 [Barriers to entry](https://www.investopedia.com/terms/b/barrierstoentry.asp) in an emerging industry can be relatively high because of the level of expertise required to compete in the new field.
-Examples of these barriers include scarce resources to manufacture a company's products, inability to take advantage of [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp), lack of sufficient financing, government restrictions, and competition from established companies.
+Examples of these barriers include scarce resources to manufacture a company's products, inability to take advantage of [[[Economies of Scale]]](https://www.investopedia.com/terms/e/economiesofscale.asp), lack of sufficient financing, government restrictions, and competition from established companies.

 However, despite these barriers, many entrants will rush into a new industry in an attempt to gain an early advantage.
 They will raise money (if they can), hire key personnel, and secure the services of influential advisors.
 Many of these entrants, however, will eventually discover they do not have the skills or sufficient funds to bring a product or service to market, and at some point, fail entirely.